ai-gorithm-js/Enigma/README.md

-# Protocal Name
+# Protocol Name
-Amgine
+Amgine   /   Magine   /   Imagen/   Emagin

 # Description

-Amgine is simply the mysterious artifact spelled backwards, Amgine is a framework build onto CommandCenter and Freestpace with the goal of finding real life mysteries with the help of AI-bots.
+Amgine : is simply the mysterious artifact spelled backwards, Amgine is a framework build onto CommandCenter and Freestpace with the goal of finding real life mysteries with the help of AI-bots.
 The AI-bots from command center will collect data large and store them inside freestpace and enigma will find complex solutions with the information available from the crypto-industry,gaming-industry,academia, and so on......

+Magine:

+Imagen:

+Emagin:

 # Inconceivable Example